-The detective in the movie says “Follow the money,” so we shall.
+A detective in a movie says, “Follow the money,” so we shall.
 But first a disclaimer.
-These models are estimates based on years of reading contracts, profit and loss sheets, spreadsheets, and royalty statements.
+These models are estimates for the traditional publisher, based on years of reading contracts, profit and loss sheets, spreadsheets, and royalty statements.
 Your mileage may vary.

 Follow the Money

-Let start with a paperback book that retails for $15.00 and is projected to sell 10,00 copies the first year.
+Let’s start with a paperback book that retails for $15.00 and is projected to sell 10,000 copies the first year.

 |Royalty to Author||$1.08||7.2%|